ggerganov/llama.cpp/README.md

 - Launching with no command line arguments displays a GUI containing a subset of configurable settings.
 Generally you dont have to change much besides the `Presets` and `GPU Layers`.
 Read the `--help` for more info about each settings.
 - By default, you can connect to http://localhost:5001
 - You can also run it using the command line `koboldcpp.exe [ggml_model.bin] [port]`.
 For info, please check `koboldcpp.exe --help`

+### Improving Performance
+- **(Nivida Only) GPU Acceleration**: If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas` flag, make sure you select the correct .exe with CUDA support.
+- **Any GPU Acceleration**: As a slightly slower alternative, try CLBlast with `--useclblast` flags for a slightly slower but more GPU compatible speedup.
+- **GPU Layer Offloading**: Want even more speedup?
+Combine one of the above GPU flags with `--gpulayers` to offload entire layers to the GPU! **Much faster, but uses more VRAM**.
+Experiment to determine number of layers to offload, and reduce by a few if you run out of memory.
-- Default context size to small?
-Try `--contextsize 3072` to 1.5x your context size! without much perplexity gain.
+- **Increasing Context Size**: Try `--contextsize 4096` to 2x your context size! without much perplexity gain.
 Note that you'll have to increase the max context in the Kobold Lite UI as well (click and edit the number text field).
-- Big context too slow?
-Try the `--smartcontext` flag to reduce prompt processing frequency.
-Also, you can try to run with your GPU using CLBlast, with `--useclblast` flag for a speedup
+- **Reducing Prompt Processing**: Try the `--smartcontext` flag to reduce prompt processing frequency.
-- Want even more speedup?
-Combine `--useclblast` with `--gpulayers` to offload entire layers to the GPU! **Much faster, but uses more VRAM**.
-Experiment to determine number of layers to offload, and reduce by a few if you run out of memory.
 - If you are having crashes or issues, you can try turning off BLAS with the `--noblas` flag.
 You can also try running in a non-avx2 compatibility mode with `--noavx2`.
 Lastly, you can try turning off mmap with `--nommap`.

-For more information, be sure to run the program with the `--help` flag.
+For more information, be sure to run the program with the `--help` flag, or [check the wiki](https://github.com/LostRuins/koboldcpp/wiki).

+## Run on Colab
+- KoboldCpp now has an **official Colab GPU Notebook**!
+This is an easy way to get started without installing anything in a minute or two.
+[Try it here!](https://colab.research.google.com/github/LostRuins/koboldcpp/blob/concedo/colab.ipynb).
+- Note that KoboldCpp is not responsible for your usage of this Colab Notebook, you should ensure that your own usage complies with Google Colab's terms of use.

 ## OSX and Linux
 - You will have to compile your binaries from source.
 A makefile is provided, simply run `make`.